Barcelona: Migration

 In 2016, about 59% of the inhabitants of the city were born in Catalonia and 18.5% coming from the rest of the country.
-In addition to that, 22.5% of the population was born outside of Spain, a proportion which has more than doubled since 2001 and more than quintupled since 1996 when it was 8.6% respectively 3.9%.
+In addition to that, 22.5% of the population was born outside of Spain, a proportion which has more than doubled since 2001 and more than quintupled since 1996 when it was 8.6% and 3.9% respectively.

 The most important region of origin of migrants is Europe, with many coming from Italy (26,676) or France (13,506).
 Moreover, many migrants come from Latin American nations such as Bolivia, Ecuador or Colombia.
 Since the 1990s, and similar to other migrants, many Latin Americans have settled in northern parts of the city.

 There exists a relatively large Pakistani community in Barcelona with up to twenty thousand nationals.
 The community consists of significantly more men than women.
 Many of the Pakistanis are living in Ciutat Vella.
 First Pakistani migrants came in the 1970s, with increasing numbers in the 1990s.

 Other significant migrant groups come from Asia as from China and the Philippines.
 There is a Japanese community clustered in Bonanova, Les Tres Torres, Pedralbes, and other northern neighbourhoods, and a Japanese international school serves that community.

 Religion

-Most of the inhabitants state they are Roman Catholic (208 churches).
+In 2007, most of the inhabitants stated they are Roman Catholic (208 churches).
 In a 2011 survey conducted by InfoCatólica, 49.5% of Barcelona residents of all ages identified themselves as Catholic.
 This was the first time that more than half of respondents did not identify themselves as Catholic Christians.
 The numbers reflect a broader trend in Spain whereby the numbers of self-identified Catholics have declined.
 In 2019, a survey by Centro de Investigaciones Sociológicas showed that 53.2% of residents in Barcelona identified themselves as Catholic (9.9% practising Catholics, 43.3% non-practising Catholics).

 The province has the largest Muslim community in Spain, 322,698 people in Barcelona province are of Muslim religion.
 A considerable number of Muslims live in Barcelona due to immigration (169 locations, mostly professed by Moroccans in Spain).
 In 2014, 322,698 out of 5.5 million people in the province of Barcelona identified themselves as Muslim, which makes 5.6% of the total population.

 The city also has the largest Jewish community in Spain, with an estimated 3,500 Jews living in the city.
 There are also a number of other groups, including Evangelical (71 locations, mostly professed by Roma), Jehovah's Witnesses (21 Kingdom Halls), Buddhists (13 locations), and Eastern Orthodox.